H1B Visa

 The H-1B3 visa is the only H-1B visa that does not require a minimum bachelor’s degree in the specialty area.
 However, some additional requirements need to be fulfilled to have this type of H-1B visa application improve.

-• The fashion model must be considered to have a high level of merit and ability.
+- The fashion model must have a high level of merit and ability.

 The H-1B Visa Application Process

 Gaining a H-1B visa is a lengthy process, requiring maximum commitment from the employer and the foreign employee.
-The following section guides you through each stage in the lengthy process, which includes:
+The following section guides you through each stage in the protracted process, which includes:

 Registering for the H1-B Lottery